sap-tutorials/Tutorials/tutorials/abap-environment-amdp-profiling/abap-environment-amdp-profiling.md

 ---
-title: Create an AMDP and Analyze Its Performance
+title: Create an ABAP Managed Database Procedure (AMDP) and Analyze Its Performance
-description: Analyze the runtime performance of AMDPs and the executed SQL statements using the AMDP Profiler in ABAP Development Tools (ADT).
+description: Create an AMDP and analyze its runtime performance along with the performance of the executed SQL statements, using the AMDP Profiler in ABAP Development Tools (ADT).
 auto_validation: true
 time: 45
 primary_tag: topic>abap-development